 One of the first questions I had before buying a home dehydrator is “what foods can be dehydrated?” and also “what foods cannot be dehydrated?”
 These are important questions for anyone who is interested in buying a home dehydrator to preserve their own food or for anyone who has recently bought a dehydrator and wants a list of ideas to get started.
 After a lot of research and personally trying a lot of different foods has helped me compile a large list of foods that are best to dehydrate and the few foods that don’t dehydrate well.

 Many foods can be dehydrated for long-term storage including fruits, vegetables, meats, fish, fruit leather, jams, yogurt, sauces, herbs, syrup, honey, and even pet food.
 Dehydrating works by removing moisture (water) from foods, this means that oil-based or foods that are higher in fat don’t dehydrate well.
 Foods that cannot be dehydrated include avocados, milk, peanut butter, and butter.

 We enjoy dehydrating our own food because it gives us control over exactly what we put in our food storage and into our snacks.
-To know exactly which food dehydrator is right for you check out my article Buying a Home Dehydrator, Best Dryers & What to Know First.
+To know exactly which food dehydrator is right for you check out my article Selecting the Best Food Dehydrator, Ultimate Buyers Guide.

 Best Foods that Can be Dehydrated for Long-term Storage and Snacks

 - Fruits (home garden or store-bought)

 - Meats (Jerky, Beef, Chicken, and Fish)